 Why that side (power face)?

 Looking at the paddle if held up horizontally, you’ll see an offset angle, called canter.
 This is usually angled at 10-13 degrees.
 The canter allows for more reach in your stroke.
-The side below the canter is the power face.
-The spoon like curve of the power face varies per paddle model.
+The spoon shaped side below the canter is the power face.
+The spoon angle and canter vary per paddle model.

 |Bottom pic, see power face below canter angle|

 Cheap or older paddles may not have any canter and/or curve on the blade face.
-In those cases, I’ll ask a student to place a sticker or Sharpee mark on the minimal looking power face so they know which side it is.
+In those cases, I’ll ask a student to place a sticker or pen mark on the below side of the canter so they know which side it is.

 |First frame shows reach.
 Third frame shows neutral exit angle|

-When your paddle is pulled to your feet where you should be removing it, the blade should be in a vertical position which allows for the cleanest low drag exit from the water.
+- After your forward stroke, at the exit, the blade should be in a vertical position which allows for the cleanest low drag exit from the water.
 If the blade is backwards, it’ll pick up water like a shovel thus adding more work, drag and thus slowing you down.

 When to use the back side of the blade?

-Somewhat contradicting myself, I do teach to use the back side of the blade for backwards or reverse strokes.
+Here’s another way to hold your SUP paddle – Somewhat contradicting myself, I do teach to use the back side of the blade for backwards or reverse strokes.
 They’re not performance or speed paddling strokes so the main benefit in efficiency here is that you’re not flipping the blade face around to paddle backwards.
-This applies to the Reverse Sweep Turn as well.

 About Rob Casey – Named a pioneer in the SUP industry by Stand Up Journal, Rob is the author of “Stand Up Paddling Flat Water to Surf and Rivers” and “Kayaking Puget Sound and the San Juans, 60 Trips.”
 Rob owns SUP school Salmon Bay Paddle in Seattle.
 He also runs several paddling races throughout the year.